feature-sliced/eslint-config/rules/layers-slices/README.md

 ## Usage

-Add `"@feature-sliced/eslint-config/rules/layers-slices"` to you `extends` section in ESLint config.
+Add `"@feature-sliced/eslint-config/rules/layers-slices"` to your `extends` section in ESLint config.

 ```js
 // 👎 Fail